jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-08-extension-system-for-three-js.markdown

 get a tree of [elements](https://developer.mozilla.org/en/DOM/element) from the page.
 In fact, three.js got this tree as well.
-It may surprising hey ?
+Surprising hey ?
-We just name it as [scene](https://github.com/mrdoob/three.js/blob/master/src/scenes/Scene.js) instead of a tree.
+We just name it a [scene](https://github.com/mrdoob/three.js/blob/master/src/scenes/Scene.js) instead of a tree.
-And the element are called [Object3D](https://github.com/mrdoob/three.js/blob/master/src/core/Object3D.js).
+And our element are called [Object3D](https://github.com/mrdoob/three.js/blob/master/src/core/Object3D.js).
 But all that is just a matter of vocabulary.

 One one hand, jquery one, you got the dom and its tree of element. on the other hand, three.js one, you got the scene and its tree of object3D.
+Same Thing!

 ## Chained API
 jQuery got a chained API, so tQuery got a chained API.
-For examples
+When we said *copy jQuery whenever possible*, we were not kidding :)

 ```javascript
     tQuery('.fooKlass').scale(2).translate(1,0,0);